Bakewell Country Festival - FAQs

 IS DISABLED PARKING AVAILABLE?

-Disabled parking will be allocated on a first come, first served basis on the hard-standing car park near the LLM Vets building on Agricultural Way.
+Disabled parking will be allocated on a first come, first served basis as close to the event entrances as possible.
 Blue Badge holder cars will be directed by parking stewards.

 IS BAKEWELL SHOWGROUND ACCESSIBLE?